sudostake/resources/docs/meta/documentation-refactor-tracker.md

 1. Confirm personal availability for each phase deliverable; document bandwidth risks in the tracker by 2025-09-30.
 2. Announce the completed folder migration and share `scripts/check-links.sh` for ongoing verification.
-3. Circulate the front matter and progress-report templates for feedback; continue standardizing remaining docs (e.g., audience guides) and note target collaborators to onboard.
+3. Circulate the front matter and progress-report templates for feedback; prep audience landing pages for Phase 3 onboarding.

 ## Change Log Placeholder